Getting Started with API Extensions

 Scaffold the Project Files

-Decide where you want to store the project files on your local machine, and then run the Yeoman Generator to generate the necessary assets in your project folder:
+Decide where you want to store the project files, and then run the Yeoman Generator to generate the necessary assets in your project folder:

-1. Create or navigate to the directory on your local machine that you intend to use as your project folder during development.
+1. Create or navigate to the directory that you intend to use as your project folder during development.

 2. Open a command prompt in this directory.